 If you wish to collect money or sell related articles for any charitable cause in any street you will require a permit to do so.
-Organisations/Charities wishing to collect by direct debit are required to submit an application for a street collection permit.

 The council has the power to decide how many of these licences are actually granted in a year.
 Any breach of the regulations is a criminal offence and the person concerned can be liable to a fine not exceeding £200.